joshmcadams/hampton-gir-2023/README.md

-# hampton-gir-2023
+# Hampton GIR 2023

-Hampton University GIR 2023
+Welcome to GitHub landing page for the Hampton University GIR Program 2023!